-- (1) Current Duties: Staffs in charge of waste management in local or central government - (2) Experience in the relevant field: have more than 3 years of experience in the related area with an enough background in solid waste management - (3) Educational Background: be a graduate of university - (4) Language: Spanish (not necessarily, but preferable to be good at English) - (5) Health: must be in good health, both physically and mentally, to participate in the Program in Japan.
+- (1) Current Duties: Staffs in charge of waste management in local or central government - (2) Experience in the relevant field: have more than 3 years of experience in the related area with an enough background in solid waste management - (3) Educational Background: be a graduate of university - (4) Language: have a competent command of spoken and written English which is equal to TOEFL iBT 100 or more (Please attach an official certificate for English ability such as TOEFL, TOEIC, etc., if possible). - (5) Health: must be in good health, both physically and mentally, to participate in the Program in Japan.
 Pregnant applicants are not recommended to apply due to the potential risk of health and life issues of mother and fetus.